henderea/MacShellScripts/README.md

 ---

+**NOTE:** if you are accessing this repository on GitHub, I have moved it to Bitbucket.
+You can find it at https://bitbucket.org/henderea/macshellscripts.

+---

 Here are the descriptions for the scripts:

 * `chmodrd`: recursively change the permissions to the given parameter on all directories within and including the one given